Bridge Design Pattern in C#

 Step 2: Creating Concrete LED TV

-In our example, we are going to create two concrete classes i.e. SamsungLedTv and SonyLedTV.
-These are going to be classes that implement the ILEDTV interface and also provide the implementation details for the associated Abstraction class.
+In our example, we will create two concrete classes, i.e. SamsungLedTv and SonyLedTV.
+These classes will implement the ILEDTV interface and provide the implementation details for the associated Abstraction class.
 Each Concrete Implementation corresponds to a specific platform.

 SamsungLedTv

-Create a class file with the name SamsungLedTv.cs and then copy and paste the following code into it.
+Create a class file named SamsungLedTv.cs and copy and paste the following code.
 This class implements the LEDTV interface and provides implementations for SwitchOn, SwitchOff, and SetChannel methods.
-Using the SwitchOn method we can turn On the Samsung TV.
-Using the SwitchOff method we can turn Off the Samsung TV and using the SetChannel method we can change the channel number of the Samsung TV.
+Using the SwitchOn method, we can turn On the Samsung TV.
+Using the SwitchOff method, we can turn Off the Samsung TV, and with the SetChannel method, we can change the channel number of the Samsung TV.

 using System;